For low value procurement exercises, which are also low risk, the buyer may elect to run a quotation or a tender.

 This procedure can only be used in narrowly defined, exceptional circumstances, e.g.:

-In these exceptional circumstances the procurement officer will approach one (or more) suppliers seeking to negotiate the terms of the contract.
+In these exceptional circumstances the buyer will approach one (or more) suppliers seeking to negotiate the terms of the contract.